-NOTE 9 - STOCK-BASED COMPENSATION
+NOTE 10 - STOCK-BASED COMPENSATION

 On June 20, 2023, the Company adopted the Drilling Tools International Corporation 2023 Omnibus Incentive Plan (the 2023 Plan).
 The 2023 Plan became effective on the closing of the Merger, which also occurred on June 20, 2023.
-The 2023 Plan provides for the issuance of shares of Common Stock up to ten percent (10%) of the shares of outstanding Common Stock as of the closing of the Merger (which equates to 2,976,854 shares as of September 30, 2023) and automatically increases on the first trading day of each calendar year by the number of shares of Common Stock equal to three percent (3%) of the total number of outstanding Common Stock on the last day of the prior calendar year.
+The 2023 Plan provides for the issuance of shares of Common Stock up to ten percent (10%) of the shares of outstanding Common Stock as of the closing of the Merger (which equated to 2,976,854 shares as of December 31, 2023) and automatically increases on the first trading day of each calendar year by the number of shares of Common Stock equal to three percent (3%) of the total number of outstanding Common Stock on the last day of the prior calendar year.
 The 2023 Plan allows for awards to be issued to employees, non-employee directors, and consultants in the form of options, stock appreciation rights, restricted shares, restricted stock units, performance based awards, other share-based awards, other cash-based awards, or a combination of the foregoing.
-As of September 30, 2023, there were 2,976,854 shares of Common Stock available for issuance under the 2023 Plan.
+As of March 31, 2024, there were 1,269,910 shares of Common Stock available for issuance under the 2023 Plan.

 In connection with the Merger, all outstanding options to purchase shares of DTIH common stock were canceled and exchanged for options to purchase shares of DTIC Common Stock ("Company Options").
-The number of Company Options issued and the associated exercise prices were adjusted using the Common Exchange Ratio used for the Merger (see Note 2 - Merger).
+The number of Company Options issued and the associated exercise prices were adjusted using the Common Exchange Ratio used for the Merger.
 As a result of the Merger, the Company issued options to purchase a total of 2,361,722 shares of the Company's Common Stock to former holders of the DTIH stock options.
 The vesting schedules, remaining term, and provisions (other than the adjusted number of underlying shares and exercise prices) of the Company Options issued, are identical to the vesting schedules, remaining term, and other provisions of the DTIH stock options that were exchanged.
 Per a post-closing amendment, Company Options currently held by former holders of DTIH stock options are no longer subject to employment considerations.

 The fair value of each stock option award is estimated on the date of grant using a Black-Scholes option valuation model.
 Expected volatilities are based on comparable public company data.
 The Company uses future estimated employee termination and forfeiture rates of the options within the valuation model.
 The expected term of options granted is derived using the "plain vanilla" method due to the lack of history and volume of option activity at the Company.
 The risk-free rate is based on the approximate U.S. Treasury yield rate in effect at the time of grant.
 The Company's calculation of share price involves the use of different valuation techniques, including a combination of an income and market approach.
-For any grants of stock options subsequent to the Company being publicly traded, the Company will use the quoted market price as of the grant date as an input into the Black-Scholes model.
+The Company used the quoted market price as of the grant date as an input into the Black-Scholes model.